pcjapan/kqjalt/user/pages/03.schedule/02.archive/143.08-07-12/item.md

 ---
 title: 'Putting Our Heads Together: A Discussion of Textbook Abandonment and Extensive Reading'
 dateformat: 'd-m-Y H:i'
 date: '12-07-08 00:00'
 eventdate: '2008-07-12'
 eventstart: '19:00'
 eventend: '21:00'
-eventspeaker: 'Various'
+eventspeaker: Various
 ---

 This month, we're going to give some time to talk about topics that merit discussion, but haven't had their own program recently.
 There will be something for everyone!
 If there's a topic you'd like to discuss, let us know or bring it along.